 The following categories were taken (chiefly) from the textbook-Shermerhorn (Chapter 18).
-Identify at least one issue from the video clip for (relevant) cells below.
+Identify an issue from the video for each cell below (not all cells may be relevant).

 Sources of Conflict Issue(s)/Example(s) from the Movie

 Differences in goals

 Competition for resources

 Misinterpretation of

 information

 Disagreement regarding

 performance standards